Migrate from Courier to Knock

 Automations and Notification Templates

 Knock combines both of these things into a single resource called a Workflow, which serves as a container for all of the logic and message templates associated with a given notification in your system.
-When you’re ready to start sending notifications, you’ll do so by triggering these workflows.
+You can also create Partials, which are content blocks that can be used across multiple workflows.

 Users and Profiles